therealchriswoodward/Machine-Learning-Linear-Regression-Model/README.md

 # Features

-* Regplot and residplot to check linear assumption
+* **Visualization**: Regplot and residplot to check linear assumption
-* Mean Squared Error and R-squared tests for model evaluation
+* **Model Evaluation**: Mean Squared Error and R-squared tests for model evaluation
-* Scatter plot of data set with regression line for predictions as well as a text box with model evaluation metrics
+* **Data Visualization**: Scatter plot of data set with regression line for predictions as well as a text box with model evaluation metrics